 Under the article, land in the Seashore is divided into several zoning designations that only exist in the Seashore.
 As indicated above, the only zoning district applicable here is the RD.
 In turn, this article provides certain additional zoning restrictions within the RD.
 For example, the bulk area criteria for the RD district is contained in § 85-381.
-The only applicable provisions appear to be the maximum lot area coverage (35 percent) (§ 85-381 [D] [1]), minimum front yard (20 ft [6.1 m]) (§ 85-381 [E]), minimum side yard (12 ft [3.7 m]) (§ 85-381 [F]), minimum total combined side yards (30 ft [9.1 m]) (§ 85-381 [F]), minimum rear yard (20 ft [6.1 m]) (§ 85-381 [G]), average setback line of existing structures in the vicinity

-(§ 85-381 [H]), maximum building height (28 ft [8.5 m]) (§ 85-381 [C] [1]), maximum accessory structure height (14 ft [4.3 m]) (§ 85-381 [C] [2]), minimum lot area and road frontage (4,000 sq ft [371.6 m) and 40 ft [12.2 m]) (§ 85-381 [D] [1] [2] [a]), fences (§ 85-381 [I]), and the sign restrictions limiting all signs to no more than one sign measuring no greater than 1 sq ft (0.09 m2) (§ 85-381 [J] [1] [a]).
+The only applicable provisions appear to be the maximum lot area coverage (35 percent) (§ 85-381 [D] [1]), minimum front yard (20 ft [6.1 m]) (§ 85-381 [E]), minimum side yard (12 ft [3.7 m]) (§ 85-381 [F]), minimum total combined side yards (30 ft [9.1 m]) (§ 85-381 [F]), minimum rear yard (20 ft [6.1 m]) (§ 85-381 [G]), average setback line of existing structures in the vicinity (§ 85-381 [H]), maximum building height (28 ft [8.5 m]) (§ 85-381 [C] [1]), maximum accessory structure height (14 ft [4.3 m]) (§ 85-381 [C] [2]), minimum lot area and road frontage (4,000 sq ft [371.6 m2) and 40 ft [12.2 m]) (§ 85-381 [D] [1] [2] [a]), fences (§ 85-381 [I]), and the sign restrictions limiting all signs to no more than one sign measuring no greater than 1 sq ft (0.09 m2) (§ 85-381 [J] [1] [a]).

 PSL § 130 preempts the need for the building permit required by this Article for the Project.
-The Applicant requests that the NYSPSC refuse to apply the limitation prohibiting development east of the boundary line of Smith Point County Park since underground facilities will be located within the Park and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+The Applicant requests that the NYSPSC refuse to apply the limitation prohibiting development east of the boundary line of Smith Point County Park because it is unreasonably restrictive in view of existing technology and the needs of consumer.
+Underground facilities will be located within the Park, making compliance with this local requirement technically impossible.
 The Applicant further requests that the NYSPSC refuse to apply the sign limitations as signs may be necessary to warn residents of potential risks to health and safety related to the Project during its construction and operation.
 The Applicant will coordinate the placement of signs with the Town, County and National Parks Service (NPS).
-The Applicant also requests that the NYSPSC refuse to apply the minimum lot area, maximum lot area coverage, minimum front yard, minimum side yard, minimum total combined side yards, minimum rear yard, average setback line of existing structures in the vicinity, fence height restrictions, and minimum road frontage provisions restrictions because the Project consists of an underground transmission system within an existing ROW, public parks or on utility-owned property, and the configuration of the structures within the Project's ROW will be a function of the optimal width, length, clearance, and reliability criteria, as well as safety and other governing requirements (i.e., NESC), regardless of the size of effected lots, their road frontages and the maximum size of the structures housing the underground transmission line and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+The Applicant also requests that the NYSPSC refuse to apply the minimum lot area, maximum lot area coverage, minimum front yard, minimum side yard, minimum total combined side yards, minimum rear yard, average setback line of existing structures in the vicinity, fence height restrictions, and minimum road frontage provisions restrictions because they are unreasonably restrictive in view of existing technology and the needs of consumers.
+The Project consists of an underground transmission system within an existing ROW, public parks or on utility-owned property, and the configuration of the structures within the Project's ROW will be a function of the optimal width, length, clearance, and reliability criteria, as well as safety and other governing requirements (i.e., NESC), regardless of the size of effected lots, their road frontages and the maximum size of the structures housing the underground transmission line, making compliance with this local requirement technically impossible.
+Moreover, the needs of consumers are best met by enabling the Applicant to construct the Project and operate and maintain it safely and reliably pursuant to procedures that are based on the NESC, PSL, and reliability standards.
 To that end, and for example, to the extent a fence needs to be installed, that fence height will be selected based on NESC specifications.
 The Applicant will otherwise comply with the substantive requirements of this Article.